 The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.

-CAREER OPTIONS Following graduation, IS majors typically start their careers as programmers or systems analysts.
+CAREER OPTIONS Following graduation, IS majors typically start their careers as computer programmers, database administrators, network administrators, data analysts, or information systems analysts.
 They may also work in jobs that require a mix of business and technical expertise.
 Longer-term career paths may lead to managerial positions in IS or other areas outside the technology-related area.
-Also, graduates enter their specialization area and use the IT aspects of their major as a foundation from which to build.

 HONORS Each year an award is given to the top graduating information systems student.

-STUDENT ORGANIZATIONS AND ACTIVITIES All students in the College of Business and Public Administration may join one of the two professional fraternities, Delta Sigma Pi and Alpha Kappa Psi.
+STUDENT ORGANIZATIONS AND ACTIVITIES IS majors may join the Drake Association of Technology Advancement (DATA) student group.
+All students in the College of Business and Public Administration may join one of the two professional fraternities, Delta Sigma Pi and Alpha Kappa Psi.